5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/System_Clock_(SSDT-AWAC)/README.md

 As you can see, you can enable RTC and disable AWAC at the same time if `STAS=1`, using one of the following methods/hotpatches.

 ### Method 1: using `SSCT-AWAC_N_RTC_Y` (recommended)
-This is the same method SSDTTime uses.
-It will disable AWAC but leaves RTC enabled for the case shown above.
-This is the code sippet:

 ```swift
 External (STAS, IntObj)
 Scope (\)